valkey-io/valkey-doc/docs/data-types/sorted-sets.md

 ### Lexicographical scores

-In version Redis 2.8, a new feature was introduced that allows getting ranges lexicographically, assuming elements in a sorted set are all inserted with the same identical score (elements are compared with the C `memcmp` function, so it is guaranteed that there is no collation, and every Redis instance will reply with the same output).
+In version Redis OSS 2.8, a new feature was introduced that allows getting ranges lexicographically, assuming elements in a sorted set are all inserted with the same identical score (elements are compared with the C `memcmp` function, so it is guaranteed that there is no collation, and every Valkey instance will reply with the same output).

 The main commands to operate with lexicographical ranges are `ZRANGEBYLEX`, `ZREVRANGEBYLEX`, `ZREMRANGEBYLEX` and `ZLEXCOUNT`.